 www.one65sf.com

-One of the most unique dining experiences in San Francisco for New Year’s Eve is clearly ONE65.
-After all, this fabulous French restaurant occupies six levels and led by Michelin-Starred and James Beard Award winning Chef Claude Le Tohic.
-For New Year’s Eve, Chef Le Tohic is offering a grand dinner at his Michelin restaurant O’.
-In case you go, your menu items will include Ossetra caviar, tuber melanosporum truffle and lobster with coraline broth.
-Complimenting this exclusive menu is your choice between duo of Guinea hen and foie or Hokkaido Wagyu ribye.
-That’s not to mention desserts like Mont Blanc and deletable sweets from a mignardises cart.
-NYE dining at O’ by Claude Le Tohic is $350, while standard or grand pairings are $150 or $350 respectively.
-The restaurant’s Elements bar is also open for NYE dining although ONE65 Bistro & Grill will reopen next year.
+One of the most unique dining experiences in San Francisco for New Year’s Eve is ONE65.
+After all, this fabulous French restaurant occupies six levels and is led by Michelin-starred and James Beard Award-winning Chef Claude Le Tohic.
+Chef Le Tohic offers a grand dinner at his Michelin restaurant O’ for New Year’s Eve.
+If you go, your menu items include Ossetra caviar, tuber melanosporum (black) truffle, and lobster with Coraline broth.
+This exclusive menu complements your choice between a duo of Guinea hen and foie or Hokkaido Wagyu ribeye.
+That’s not to mention desserts like Mont Blanc and delectable sweets from a mignardises cart.
+NYE dining at O’ by Claude Le Tohic is $350, while standard or grand pairings are $150 or $350, respectively.
+The restaurant’s Elements bar is also open for NYE dining, although ONE65 Bistro & Grill will reopen next year.

 Related: A Look At ONE65 Restaurant